OUGenomics/ResBaz2016/README.md

 IMPORTANT:
 THIS TUTORIAL WILL NOT RUN WITH LESS THAN 4GB OF RAM.
-RUN A VM OR LOCAL MACHINE WITH THE APPROPRIATE MEMORY SIZE.
+WE WILL BE RUNNING THIS ON MY VM AT MGMIC.OSCER.OU.EDU.
+IF YOU TRY TO REPRODUCE THIS ON ANOTHER MACHINE, MAKE SURE IT HAS THE APPROPRIATE MEMORY SIZE.
-ALTERNATIVELY, INSTALL Boot2Docker AND RUN THIS TUTORIAL LOCALLY.
+IT MAY BE POSSIBLE FOR YOU TO REPRODUCE THIS BY INSTALLING Boot2Docker AND TO RUN THIS TUTORIAL LOCALLY i.e. ON YOUR LAPTOP.

--

-- Launch an appropriately sized VM
+IF YOU ARE USING A LINUX MACHINE, MAKE SURE TO INSTALL DOCKER FIRST.

+- The first thing you need in order to run qiime is to install a reference database.
-- Install the Silva111 database if its not installed yet
+- I typically use the Silva111 database for 16S.
+The following commands allow you to install
+- Silva111.
+I have already done this for you under /data/static/sequence_data/ResBaz

 ```sh
 mkdir -p /data/DATABASES/16S